Zac-good/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` and `.map` are both array iterators that are used to execute provided functions on every element in an array.
+However, `.map` automatically creates a new array with the results of the given function.
+With `.forEach` the function needs to be told to push the results into a new array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is passed to other functions like a higher order function.
+Higher order functions are functions that take other functions as arguments

 3. What is closure?

+Closure is a combination of functions nested within a lexical scope.
+Closure happens when a function is created within another function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding-

 5. Why do we need super() in an extended class?